Treats tuberculosis (TB).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also being given injections of amikacin (Amikin®), gentamicin, kanamycin (Kantrex®), netilmicin (Netromycin®), streptomycin, tobramycin, or vancomycin.
+- Some medicines can affect how capreomycin works.
+Tell your doctor if you are being given injections of amikacin, gentamicin, kanamycin, netilmicin, streptomycin, tobramycin, or vancomycin.

 Warnings While Using This Medicine:

 - This medicine may cause hearing loss.
-Your doctor may want to test your hearing before you start your treatments with capreomycin and while you are being treated.
+Your doctor may want to test your hearing before you start taking capreomycin and while you are taking it.

 - Capreomycin may also cause problems with your kidneys.
 You may need to have blood tests to make sure your kidneys are working properly before and during the time you are given this medicine.